learnbin.net nav logo

 Mixing and Thermodynamics

 If the mixture is uniform and all components of the mixture are intermixed on a molecular scale, the mixture is called homogeneous.
-If the mixture consists of several different phases (regions with different compositions) it is called heterogeneous mixtures.
+If the mixture consists of several different phases (regions with different compositions) it is called a heterogeneous mixtures.
 For the miscibility of a binary blend, the following two conditions must be satisfied.

 ΔG < 0